ORI-Muchim/MB-iSTFT-VITS-Korean/README.md

 # MB-iSTFT-VITS

-This is an multilingual implementation of [MB-iSTFT-VITS](https://github.com/MasayaKawamura/MB-iSTFT-VITS)
+This is an implementation of [MB-iSTFT-VITS](https://github.com/MasayaKawamura/MB-iSTFT-VITS)
 </br>

 - Supported Language: Korean